Prag8855/aab/content/guides/blue-card.md

 The application fee is {{NATIONAL_VISA_FEE|cur}}€.
 It's cheaper for Turkish citizens.
 You can pay with Visa, MasterCard, PayPal or [[Girocard]], but not with cash.[^8]

 After you pay and send your application, you will get a PDF by email.
 This is the proof of your application.
-You must save it for later.
+Save it for later.

 ### 5. Wait